 4. Chickens Can Eat The Left-Overs And Save Garbage Disposal Bills

 Chickens are omnivores and they can eat anything that we eat.
 So, rather than throwing your leftover food into the garbage and spending it at its disposal, you can use it as food for your flock.
 Not only can you save on garbage disposal, but if you look superficially, that leftover is turned into eggs and meat.
 If you use this technique, then you are saving with one hand and profiting with another!

 5. Chickens Can Be Used For Pest Control

-Insects and pests are the real danger of any plantation.
+Insects and pests are a real danger to any plantation.
 Instead of using harmful and unhealthy pesticides to protect your plants, you can deploy your flock to complete the task.
 Your chickens will locate and grab any moving thing above the surface – be it beetles, grubs, or other insects that are potential threats to your garden.

 Again, you can save on pesticides and also chicken feeding as they will fill themselves with the threat of insects.

 Let’s start with the cons so that you don’t underestimate or forget the bad things these pet chickens can do to your garden after reading their pros.
 Just like everything has two sides – one good and one bad, garden chicken too can cause a bad effect on your yard.
 These are the wrong things these little creatures can do: